cristobalmedinalopez/p2psp-webrtc-experiments/README.md

-Welcome to the Peer-to-Peer Straightforward Protocol (P2PSP) Project!

-The P2PSP is a protocol for the streaming of real-time video/audio sequences on peer-to-Peer (P2P) networks.
-In this repository you can find an inmplementation of the P2PSP.

-This is a description of the files/directories:

-* readme.txt: this file.

-* src: the implementation and some useful scripts.
+# P2PSP WebRTC experiments

+A set of WebRTC experiments in order to test whether an implementation of the P2PSP protocol is feasible on the web browser without plugins.

+The experimets include:

+- A multiparty chat (src/experiments/WebRTCMultiPeerChat) available at http://p2psp.org/chat/
+- Client-Server Streaming via WebSocket (src/experiments/WebSocketStreaming)
+- Streaming among browsers via WebRTC (src/experiments/WebRTCStreaming) available at http://p2psp.org/webrtc-streaming/

-More information at:
+More information about P2PSP at:

 http://www.p2psp.org

-Thanks for downloading the P2PSP and happy broadcasting!
+**Thanks for downloading the P2PSP and happy broadcasting!**
-The P2PSP team.